MarnixMeersman/DocumeNDT_Controller/README.md

 Then proceed with reading this README.
 Have fun!

 ## Performing your first cycle: main_grid.py
-When you cloned this repo, you will see two main_... files: main_grid and main_inputfile.
+When you cloned this repo, you will see two main_...py files: main_grid and main_inputfile.
 We recommend to use main_grid for your first test cycle and use the output of your first cycle to re-run the other cycles uing main_inputfile.py.

 ### This is what you need to do first